9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-1/lesson.md

 <iconp src='/icons/agenda.png'>### Agenda</iconp>

-1. **Engage: The Most Magnificent Thing (7 min)** Students are introduced to the concept of productive failure by listening to the teacher read The Most Magnificent Thing.
+1. **Engage: The Most Magnificent Thing (7 min)** Students are introduced to the concept of productive failure by listening to the teacher read *The Most Magnificent Thing*.
 1. **Explore: Mystery Robot (10 min)** Students use a series of clues to determine the identity of a mystery robot.
 1. **Explain/Elaborate: Mystery Robot Part II (10 min)** Students determine the identity of a mystery robot asking a series of questions.
 1. **Evaluate: Discussion (3 min)** Students participate in a whole group discussion in order to make connections between the activities and productive failure.